intro-sde/storage-ws/README.md

 # Storage service

 RESTful web-service that implements CRUD administration tasks of entities.
-In this project we use Recombee for data storage therefore this service is a mixture of adaptive and data layer, since it serves as storage service, but also communicates to Recombee API.
+In this project we use Recombee for data storage.
+Therefore, this service is a mixture of adaptive and data layer, since it serves as storage service, but also communicates to Recombee API.
 The following entities are used as wrapper classes for Recombee objects:

 - LocalUser (implemented as RecombeeUser):
 	{